 The good news is that there are several ways to reduce your Revit model size and improve your workflow.
 In this post, we’ll discuss six tips to do this.

-At the bottom of this article, we’ve prepared for you a Free Checklist you can download, that will help you to reduce your Revit model size.
+We’ve prepared for you a Free Checklist you can download, that will help you to reduce your Revit model size.

 But first, let’s find out …